wp-plugins/search-box-on-navigation-menu/readme.txt

 == Screenshots ==

 1. When you activate this plugin you will get the default search box of your theme on the main navigation menu.
+2. Here you can get more information about this plugin with screenshots - http://www.rupok.me/projects

 == Changelog ==